maxlk96/cidsi-API/README.md

 ### For developers

-It's a fairly straight-forward .js projekt.
+It's a fairly straight-forward .js project.
 Python is required for the callsign.txt parser.

 ```sh
 node api.js